Next Launch:

 Atlantic Ocean (Falcon 9 Expended)

-SpaceX will discard the Falcon 9 rocket and drop it into the Atlantic Ocean, likely due to the heavy payload or the need for maximum power to reach the correct orbit.
+SpaceX will discard the Falcon 9 rocket by dropping it into the Atlantic Ocean, likely due to the heavy payload or the need for maximum power to achieve the correct orbit.

-To minimize weight, the rocket will have its landing legs and grid fins removed.
+To minimize weight, the rocket's landing legs and grid fins will be removed.

 Here's where to view Galileo FM25 & FM27